Updated: Mar 10

-We’d inadvertently boarded a Canadian booze cruise.
-No sooner had the skipper announced the presence of alcohol did our fellow day trippers set about consuming it.
-We were off to visit Paradise Island, also known as Caya Saetia, a former private island of Fidel Castro on to which he imported a variety of exotic animals, such as Ostrich and Zebra, that still roam the island to this day and can be enjoyed by mini safari aboard a soviet era army truck.
+We’d inadvertently boarded a booze cruise to Caya Saetia, a former private island of Fidel Castro on to which he imported a variety of exotic animals, such as Ostrich and Zebra.

-As the only non-Canadians aboard (other than the crew) we had decided against drinking, largely because it was only 10am.
+As we set sail, our fellow adventurers began to tuck into the alcohol provided by the crew but, given it was only 10 am, we decided to hold off.
 This decision turned to smugness when, about half way into the voyage, a storm appeared out of thin air whipping the sea into a frenzy.
-Luckily we had found a spot at the rear of the boat where we could dangle our legs over the hull whilst gripping tightly to the safety rail, like riding an oversized bucking bronco.
+We had found a spot at the rear of the boat where we could dangle our legs over the hull whilst gripping tightly to the safety rail, but others were less lucky.

-The boat pitched and rolled at disturbing angles, many Canadians deposited alcohol into the sea, a lady held medical gauze to stem the flow of blood from her head having taken a tumble.
+The boat pitched and rolled at disturbing angles, many people deposited alcohol into the sea, a lady held medical gauze to stem the flow of blood from her head having taken a tumble, others simply demanded we turn back.
 Despite this chaos unfolding all around them our intrepid crew stubbornly refused to acknowledge it, the captain instead choosing to focus on the waterlogged horizon whilst the rest of us, trapped on this floating hell, prayed for land.

 The bus trip.

 We had just finished eating at a restaurant recommended by the owner of our Casa Particular in Camaguey when I’d popped inside to pay the bill.
-Passing through the main dining area I’d been surprised by the amount of flies on tables, on the walls - everywhere.
-This did not bode well.
-Sure enough, we began to feel ill shortly afterwards.
+I remember being surprised by the amount of flies on tables and walls but thought little of it as we'd eaten outside.
+More fool me.

-There was only one option, I had to find our host and utilise my child like Spanish skills.
-I located the startled Cuban in the hallway where, realising I didn’t know the Spanish word for ‘toilet plunger’ I instead mimed the action like a mad man in a silent movie which, amazingly, worked.
-A few moments later he appeared clutching a plunger and eager to resolve the issue for us which, although a kind gesture, I didn’t think wise.
-Instead, I shook my head, snatched the plunger, thanked him and sprinted to our en-suite where I was perhaps a little hasty with my plunging.
+A few hours later we both found ourselves in urgent need of our blocked ensuite toilet, panic quickly set in as we considered our options including the (quickly discounted) use of a carrier bag.
+In the end there was only one option, I had to find our poor host and utilise my very basic Spanish skills.
+I soon located the startled Cuban man and, realising I didn’t know the words for ‘toilet plunger’ instead mimed the action which, alongside my pained and sweaty face, seemed to do the trick.
+A few moments later he appeared clutching a plunger and eager to resolve the issue for us which, although a kind gesture, wasn't wise.
+Instead, I shook my head, snatched the plunger, thanked him, and sprinted to our en-suite where I was a little hasty with my plunging.

 In Trinidad we’d booked onto a horse trek ran by a rescue centre for former working horses.
 It was a good feeling knowing our money was going to a good cause.

-I should say that, despite its flaws, over two weeks in Cuba we enjoyed some amazing experiences, not limited to; A spontaneous salsa lesson on a rooftop in Trinidad.
-Partying in a club (located in a cave).
-Hiring scooters to explore remote countryside.
-Relaxing on beautiful beaches.
-Watching the roadside stall owner climb a tree to bring us the freshest coconuts.
-Soaking up the colours and architecture of Trinidad.
-Meeting the locals and smoking Cuban cigars.
+I should say that, despite its flaws, many of which might have been sidestepped with a little more research - over two weeks in Cuba we enjoyed some amazing experiences including; a spontaneous salsa lesson on a rooftop in Trinidad; partying in a club (located in a cave); hiring scooters to explore remote countryside; relaxing on beautiful beaches; watching the roadside stall owner climb a tree to bring us the freshest coconuts; soaking up the colours and architecture of Trinidad; sampling Cuban cigars and meeting the locals.